Hyunkim95/aha-moments/javascript/Callbacks/README.md

 * You would expect that when the connect() returns, the callback may not have been called, since it's waiting for the connection to complete.

+Note neither is better - nor are they interchangeable - they have different use purposes

+## Choose Sync or Async

+Because sync and async callbacks have different rules, they create different bugs.
+The general rule is the following:

+***if the callback must be deferred in any situtation, always defer it***

+## Callbacks in Node

 An asynchronous operation are generally handled using a callback, when the returned data or error is ready it points to a function that will be executed once that result is ready.